jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 It does not necessarily understand the strategies and tactics of good software design.

 # AI as an Infinite Junior Developer
+This distinction between knowledge and wisdom becomes especially important when working with AI systems directly.
 I suspect that software engineers will increasingly resemble team leads managing systems of AI agents.

 The software engineer will not simply hand work to AI and walk away.